Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-svg-star-rating.md

 ## Creating the SVG set

-As mentioned we will be using three versions of the stars, and we will be using [SVG Sprites](https://daily-dev-tips.com/posts/svg-sprites/) to accomplish this.
+As mentioned, we will be using three versions of the stars, and we will be using [SVG Sprites](https://daily-dev-tips.com/posts/svg-sprites/) to accomplish this.
 Here is the SVG code for the stars:

 ```html
 <svg id="stars" style="display: none;" version="1.1">